Soccer cards are selling for record prices following sustained interest from a growing number of collectors in 2021.

-Of course, Cristiano Ronaldo and Lionel Messi have fuelled a lot of interest in sets from Topps, Panini and Futera over the past decade, and they’re likely to be fondly remembered in the decades to come.
+Of course, Cristiano Ronaldo and Lionel Messi have fuelled a lot of interest in sets from Topps, Panini and Futera over the past decade.
+They’re likely to be fondly remembered in the years to come.

-We think their cards will go up drastically following their inevitable retirement, which makes them one of the best options to invest in right now.
+We think their cards will go up drastically following their inevitable retirement, so they’re some of the best options to invest in right now.
 (Both Ronaldo and Messi still have at least a few years left, but nothing lasts forever.)

 Then there’s the next generation of stars in the form of Erling Haaland and Kylian Mbappe.
 The market looks solid in the long-term, and should yield promising returns if you’re able to pick up a few RCs.

 However, they’ll struggle to match up with the ridiculous records set by Messi and Ronaldo over the last decade.